-Duke’s hematology program is a leader in the Southeast for diagnosing, evaluating, treating and managing all types of blood, bleeding and clotting disorders.
-We conduct research to better understand and treat anemia and other blood disorders and partner with Duke specialists to provide the most advanced and comprehensive care in the region.
+Duke’s hematology program diagnoses, evaluates, treats and manages all types of blood, bleeding, and clotting disorders.
+We conduct research to better understand and treat anemia and other blood disorders and partner with other Duke specialists to provide the most advanced, comprehensive care.

-If you have anemia or other blood disorder, our specialists deliver expert and coordinated care.
-We offer treatment for a variety of conditions, including anemia, sickle cell disease, platelet disorders, white blood cell disorders, hemophilia, thrombosis, Von Willebrand disease, and blood cancers, including leukemia, lymphoma and multiple myeloma.
+We offer treatment for a variety of conditions, including anemia, sickle cell disease, platelet disorders, white blood cell disorders, hemophilia, thrombosis, Von Willebrand disease, and blood cancers such as leukemia, lymphoma, and multiple myeloma.